fmafjrv103/PyCalc/README.md

 # PyCalc By: Fmafjrv103

+---
 This is a small project to show my progress with Python and how to use it.
 I am still new to Python so if you have any recomendation on how to improve, please tell me.
+I also want to see what you do so feel free to fork this repo and make it your own.

 ## Options